TheCharBot/A-Minecraft-RPG/README.md

 # A Minecraft RPG
-source code and assets for A Minecraft RPG Game project was compiled using Auto-py-to-exe(https://pypi.org/project/auto-py-to-exe/)
+source code and assets for A Minecraft RPG Game.
+This project was compiled using Auto-py-to-exe(https://pypi.org/project/auto-py-to-exe/)
 # Game Layout and Roadmap:

 A Minecraft RPG is a 2D top-down Zelda-like RPG game based on A Minecraft Movie.